Singulair Lawsuits Related to Mental Health Issues

 - Seek Experienced Legal Advice

-In early March of this year, the United States Food and Drug Administration (FDA) began requiring a boxed warning on Singular, and its generic forms of the medication, Montelukast.
-A boxed warning is the FDA’s strongest warning and bolsters an already existing FDA warning regarding the risks of neuropsychiatric events that could occur with the use of the medicine.Singulair Lawsuits
+In March 2020, the United States Food and Drug Administration (FDA) began requiring a boxed warning on Singular, and its generic forms of the medication, Montelukast.
+A boxed warning is the FDA’s strongest warning and bolsters an already existing FDA warning regarding the risks of neuropsychiatric events that could occur with the use of the medicine.Are There Lawsuits Against Singulair?

 The FDA warnings are worrisome to patients who have taken Singulair, or who have a loved one who uses the medicine.
-If you are in this situation, please continue reading, as this article addresses some of the key points related to the FDA warnings and potential lawsuits against Singulair manufacturer Merck and manufacturers of Singulair’s generic formulations.Questions About a Singulair Lawsuit
+If you are in this situation, please continue reading, as this article addresses some of the key points related to the FDA warnings and potential lawsuits against Singulair manufacturer Merck and manufacturers of Singulair’s generic formulations.What You Should Know About Singulair Lawsuits

 Lawsuits related to the use of Singulair and resulting adverse mental health events are currently being researched.
 If you or someone you love one has experienced psychiatric or mental health issues after using Singulair, you probably have a lot of questions about the process involved with pursuing a lawsuit against a giant pharmaceutical corporation.